V-Sekai/manuals/decisions/20240410-data-storage-elixir.md

 ## Context

-We aim to efficiently and reliably store bulk model data and manage game entity replication.
+The goal is to effectively manage large volumes of 3D model data and game entity replication in a reliable and efficient manner.

 ## Problem Statement

-The existing system struggles with storing large volumes of 3D model data and managing game entity replication effectively.
-This results in performance issues and potential data loss.
+The current system faces challenges with handling large amounts of 3D model data and managing game entity replication.
+This leads to performance issues and potential data loss.

 ## Proposed Solution

-The proposed solution involves a series of steps to ensure data consistency and durability.
+The solution involves several steps to ensure data consistency and durability:

-Firstly, we will create a Content Delivery Network (CDN) like a static sftp file store.
-This will help us efficiently deliver our content to users.
+1. **Content Delivery Network (CDN)**: We will create a CDN similar to a static sftp file store for efficient content delivery.

-Next, we will configure Etso for Erlang Term Storage (ETS).
-Etso manages ephemeral, in-memory data structures with Ecto schemas in Elixir applications.
-It's an ideal choice for quick data manipulation and caching.
+2. **Etso for Erlang Term Storage (ETS)**: Etso will be configured to manage temporary, in-memory data structures with Ecto schemas in Elixir applications.
+This is ideal for quick data manipulation and caching.

-To ensure distributed consensus across system nodes, which is crucial for coordinated state changes and maintaining data consistency, we will deploy Raft/Ra.
+3. **Raft/Ra for Distributed Consensus**: Raft/Ra will be deployed to ensure distributed consensus across system nodes, which is crucial for coordinated state changes and maintaining data consistency.

-For persistent storage of critical, structured data that requires ACID transactions and global accessibility, we will utilize CockroachDB.
+4. **CockroachDB for Persistent Storage**: CockroachDB will be utilized for persistent storage of critical, structured data that requires ACID transactions and global accessibility.
 This ensures the durability of our data.

-Data flow management is another essential aspect of our solution.
-We will establish protocols to move temporary data from Etso/ETS to the CDN for bulk storage.
+5. **Data Flow Management**: Protocols will be established to move temporary data from Etso/ETS to the CDN for bulk storage.
 For structured data persistence, we will use CockroachDB.

-Finally, we will use Raft/Ra to manage write operations across the cdn and CockroachDB to ensure consistency and fault tolerance.
-This comprehensive approach will provide a robust solution for managing and maintaining data consistency.
+6. **Consistency Management**: Raft/Ra will manage write operations across the CDN and CockroachDB to ensure consistency and fault tolerance.

 ### Configure Etso for ETS

-Etso will manage temporary, in-memory data structures with Ecto schemas in Elixir applications.
-This is ideal for quick data manipulation and caching.

 ```elixir
 defmodule MyApp.Cache do